 The Stamp Act of 1765 was ratified by the British parliament under King George III.
 It imposed a tax on all papers and official documents in the American colonies, though not in England.

 Included under the act were bonds, licenses, certificates, and other official documents as well as more mundane items such as plain parchment and playing cards.
 Parliament reasoned that the American colonies needed to offset the sums necessary for their maintenance.
-It intended to use the additional tax money to pay for war expenses incurred in Great Britain’s struggles with France and Spain.
+It intended to use the additional tax money to pay for war expenses incurred in Great Britain’s struggles with France and Spain, and in which Britain and its 13 American colonies had been allied.

 Many American colonists refused to pay Stamp Act tax